zimeon/iiif-spec2md/docs/impl.md

 sequentially assigned identifiers, which would not distribute objects within the filesystem evenly.
 Hash functions may be used to provide a unidirectional mapping between URI/PID and filesystem path, as required by the OCFL.
-Encryption algorithms may be used to provide a bi- directional mapping which may be a useful aid to human readability.
+Encryption algorithms may be used to provide a bi-directional mapping which may be a useful aid to human readability.
 Relevant details should be referenced in `ocfl_layout.json` in the Storage Root.